konrad/2018-01-10-RNA-Seq-Workshop_Guwahati/Installation.md

 [...]
 ```

-After that you will be aske the following:
+After that you will be asked the following:

 ```
 [...]